Frequently Asked Questions:

 2. How much funding is available by region?

 No. In fact, our priority is to make sure CGRF funding reaches local organizations and communities.
-Large INGOs should be able to demonstrate that they are working with local partners strategically and effectively, and genuinely passing on funding to them.
+Large INGOs should be able to demonstrate that they are working with local partners strategically and effectively, helping build their capacity, and passing on meaningful levels of funding to them.

 Not necessarily, though letters of inquiry should target at least one of the pillars.
 Letters of inquiry that do not link to our pillars will not be considered.

 We do not have a specific template to follow.
 In terms of format, letters of inquiry should be no more than three pages long.
-They should summarize the proposed project's objectives, intended outcomes, budget, and current co-funding.
+They should summarize the proposed work's objectives, intended outcomes, budget, proposed activities, and current co-funding.
 We ask that letters of inquiry state how the proposal aligns with the project entry points, people, and places of the CJRF.

 CJRF is an initiative of the New Venture Fund, and CJRF grants will flow in dollars from NVF’s US offices.
 Oak Foundation provided the founding grant that created the CJRF, but the CJRF letter of inquiry process is separate from the Oak Foundation’s grantmaking process.
 If you are seeking funds through the CJRF you will need to send a letter of inquiry to firstname.lastname@example.org.